Fukushima nuclear accident (Unit 1 Reactor): Water release

-From 31 March, additional sea water was added to the spent fuel pool, initially by using a concrete pump.
+Since 2 July 2011, the reactor has been cooled using fresh water from the on-site water treatment plant.
+From 31 March 2012, additional fresh water was added to the spent fuel pool, initially by using a concrete pump.
 Fresh water was used from 14 May.
 By 29 May water was able to be injected using a temporary pump and the Spent Fuel Pool Cooling (FPC) line.
 On 10 August, the spent fuel pool was switched from the water-injection system – that functioned some 5 months – to a circulatory cooling system.
 For the first time since the 11 March disaster, all four damaged reactors at the plant were using circulatory cooling systems with heat-exchangers.